Common Emergency Preparedness Mistakes Homeowners Make Before Storm Season

 Failing to Plan Communication and Information Access

-During extended outages, internet and cellular service may be unreliable.
-Without a communication plan, households struggle to receive updates or coordinate with others.
+During extended outages, internet service may fail and cellular networks may become unreliable.
+Without a communication plan, households lose access to official updates, restoration timelines, and emergency instructions.

 Not Reviewing or Updating Preparedness Plans

-Emergency preparedness mistakes are common—but they are also preventable.
+Emergency preparedness mistakes are common — but they are also predictable.
 Most stem from assumptions rather than intentional planning.
+Waiting too long, underestimating outage length, improvising with fire or fuel, and ignoring communication or sanitation needs all create avoidable risk.

 Jordan Blake